Azure/aaz-dev-tools/docs/pages/usage/setup_and_run.md

 Please create a new virtual environment for Azure CLI development to isolate from the system environment.

 You can run the following command to create a new virtual environment:
-- For windows users:
+- For Windows users:
     ```PowerShell
     C:\Users\{xxxx}\AppData\Local\Programs\Python\Python3{xxxx}\python -m venv {some path}\{venv name}
     ```
-- For linux users:
+- For Linux users:
     ```bash
     python3.8 -m venv {some path}/{venv name}
     ```

 ### Active existing virtual environment

-You should __always__ active the virtual environment for azure-cli development.
+You should __always__ activate the virtual environment for azure-cli development.
 When a virtual environment is activated, the `python` command will always be the `python` that created this virtual environment.

-- For windows users:
+- For Windows users:
     - Powershell
         ```powershell
         {some path}\{venv name}\Scripts\Activate.ps1